 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.

-In mild climates like here in Tucson, Gophers can have three to five litters per year.
+In mild climates like here in Tucson, gophers can have three to five litters per year.
 They're very prolific, so they are a particularly pernicious problem to deal with.

 What Do Gophers Eat?